 Shami works across a number of fields in medieval studies, with a focus on Germanic-speaking Europe.
 Much of his past research has been on medieval historiography and economic history, and he is also broadly interested in social history and the history of everyday life.
 His first book, Kings' Sagas and Norwegian History (2011), was a study of vernacular and Latin historical writing in Iceland and Norway in the 12th and 13th centuries; his second book, Writing the Barbarian Past (2015), analysed the presentation of the pre-Christian, non-Roman past in a number of Latin and vernacular narratives from the 6th to the 10th century.
 He has also published articles in Crusades, Agricultural History Review, Journal of Early Modern History, Journal of Agrarian Change, Modern Asian Studies, and Vierteljahrschrift für Sozial- und Wirtschaftsgeschichte, among other journals, and over 40 reviews and review essays.
-He is currently working on two major projects that should result in two monographs over the next ten years: an empirical study of the commercialisation of rural society in late-medieval southern Germany; and a more theoretical, comparative analysis of processes of commercialisation and the origins of capitalism 500-1800 across the Eurasian landmass.
+He is current two major projects that should result in two monographs over the next ten years: an empirical study of the commercialisation of rural society in late-medieval southern Germany; and a survey of the Great Divergence debate.

 Born in India, Shami studied at King's College London (UK), Harvard University, and the University of Toronto, where he received his MA (2005) and PhD (2009) from the Centre for Medieval Studies.
 Before returning to U of T in 2016, Shami held a SSHRC postdoctoral fellowship at the University of Leicester (UK), a Junior Research Fellowship at Magdalen College, Oxford, and a Mellon Postdoctoral Fellowship at the Pontifical Institute of Mediaeval Studies in Toronto.

-‘Modernity and capitalism: India and Europe compared’, submitted for review to Historical Materialism [Brill] in August 2017.
+‘Modernity and capitalism: India and Europe compared’, forthcoming in Historical Materialism [Brill].

 ‘Rural commercialisation in fourteenth-century southern Germany: the evidence from Scheyern Abbey’, Vierteljahrschrift für Sozial- und Wirtschaftsgeschichte, 104, 1 (2017), 52–77.